-- Bachelor of Music or related undergraduate degree from a U. S. institution, an equivalent bachelor's degree from an accredited foreign institution of higher education, or equivalent professional experience as determined by the faculty of the International Center for Music. - An audition before the music faculty.
+- Successful completion of the Graduate Certificate in Music Performance offered at Park University, or the equivalent graduate degree/certificate from an accredited U.S. or foreign institution, or equivalent professional experience as determined by the faculty of the International Center for Music. - An audition before the music faculty.
 In approved situations, a recording may be submitted in lieu of a live audition.